Embanking of the tidal Thames: City of London

-The image of the Tower of London, from an engraving first published 1795, shows its embankment under repair, incidentally revealing it had a hollow, lath-and-plaster structure.
+The medieval embankment at the Tower of London has been said to be 700 years old and the oldest functioning flood defence on the Thames.
+The image, from an engraving first published 1795, shows its embankment under repair, seemingly revealing it had a hollow, timber-and-masonry structure.

+Detailed monographs on the Museum of London archeological investigations are available as open access publications; there are external links to these at the end of this article.

 Westminster and Whitehall

 In 1342 the walls from around Westminster to Temple Bar were "broken and in decay by the force of the tides"; a commission was sent to view and repair them.
-(Then, the Strand was the river front — as its name implies.)
+(Then, the Strand was the river front—as its name implies.)
 Thereafter these walls seem to have been built more sturdily since no more physical breaches are recorded by Dugdale; however they were sometimes overflowed by abnormally high tides.
 Since the area is low-lying the floods were notable.
 In 1235 the tide rose so high that the lawyers were brought out of Westminster Hall in boats.
-In 1663 — Samuel Pepys said it was "the greatest tide that ever was remembered" — all Whitehall was drowned.
+In 1663—Samuel Pepys said it was "the greatest tide that ever was remembered"—all Whitehall was drowned.